 Even without me promoting how well I taught, the quality of the class becomes clear just by seeing what the students have created.

-Ōkuma: In Japanese education, the focus is on how well students grasp the curriculum or textbook content.
+Ōkuma: In Japanese education, the focus is on how well students grasp the curriculum and textbook content.
 But in China, the evaluation of education is based on what the students actually create.
-It seems active learning in China is about ten years ahead.
+It seems China is about ten years ahead in active learning.

 Mr. Ikeda, what do you foresee for the future?